Managing weeds

 Biological control involves the release of a weed plant's natural enemies.
 These enemies, known as biocontrol agents, can limit a plant's growth, reproduction and spread by affecting various parts of the plant and different stages of a plant's lifecycle.

-Find out more about biological weed control.
+Find out more about biological control of weeds.

 Roadside weed management